-This document lists requirements that are specific to applications developed with the Elevation API.
-Note that use of the Elevation API is governed by the Google Maps Platform Terms of Service.
+This document lists requirements for applications developed with the Elevation API.
+Note that use of the Elevation API is governed by your Agreement with Google.

 Displaying Elevation API results

 You can display Elevation API results on a Google Map, or without a map.
 If you want to display Elevation API results on a map, then these results must be displayed on a Google Map.
 It is prohibited to use Elevation API data on a map that is not a Google map.